Washington’s Proposed Statewide Payroll Tax: What Employers Need to Know (December 2025)

 Purpose

-Rep. Shaun Scott, a first‑term Democratic Socialist from Seattle, argues that the payroll tax is needed to offset deep federal funding cuts in President Donald Trump’s budget and to address the state’s regressive tax code.
-Proponents say that revenue would be directed to affordable housing, higher education, Medicaid and cash‑assistance programs.
+The payroll tax aims to replace expected federal funding cuts and address Washington’s regressive tax code.
+Proponents say revenue would support affordable housing, higher education, Medicaid and cash‑assistance programs.
+Opponents argue it will discourage investment and slow job growth.

-• Timeline – If passed, the levy would take effect July 1 2026 and generate an estimated $2.2 billion per year.
+• Effective date: If enacted, the levy would take effect July 1 2026 and is projected to generate $2.2 billion annually.

 Debate